2020 NFL season: Officiating changes

 Referee Walt Anderson was promoted to NFL senior vice president in charge of the officiating training and development program, a newly created position that works independently from the league's head of officiating, Alberto Riveron.
 Land Clark was promoted to referee to replace Anderson.
 Clark previously served as a referee in the Pac-12 Conference before joining the NFL in 2018 as a field judge.

 Former coach Perry Fewell was named NFL senior vice president of officiating administration.
 This position oversees the day-to-day operations of the officiating department and is the primary contact for coaches' and general managers' officiating questions, among other duties.

-The NFL and the NFL Referees Association agreed on August 9 to allow officials to opt out of working the 2020 season.
+The NFL and the NFL Referees Association (NFLRA) agreed on August 9 to allow officials to opt out of working the 2020 season.
 Officials who opted out received a $30,000 stipend and guaranteed job protection for 2021.
 Five on-field officials – line judge Jeff Bergman, back judge Steve Freeman, field judge Greg Gautreaux, field judge Joe Larrew, and back judge Tony Steratore – opted out for the season by the August 13 deadline.